expo/expo/docs/versions/unversioned/sdk/location.md

 #### Returns

-Returns an array (in most cases its size is 1) of geocoded location objects with the following fields:
+Returns a promise resolving to an array (in most cases its size is 1) of geocoded location objects with the following fields:

 -   **latitude (_number_)** -- The latitude in degrees.
 -   **longitude (_number_)** -- The longitude in degrees.